TheyCallMeHacked/BlackJack-INF131/README.md

   #### The GUI

-  To generate a GUI, we used Tcl/Tk through the tkinter module.
-The generateGUI function creates a Tk instance that is set up to have labels for player information, a canvas as the casino table, and buttons for the player actions.
+  To generate a GUI, we used `Tcl/Tk` through the `tkinter` module.
+The `generateGUI` function creates a Tk instance that is set up to have labels for player information, a canvas as the casino table, and buttons for the player actions.
-  Because of the interrupt based nature of Tcl/Tk, the program needs multithread- ing to have neither the GUI, nor the game halted.
+  Because of the interrupt based nature of `Tcl/Tk`, the program needs multithread- ing to have neither the GUI, nor the game halted.
 The GUI runs on the main thread, and main creates a parallel daemon thread for the game logic, that is killed when the main window is closed.
-  For player input, we used dialog windows with a textual input, always called dlg (short for dialog).
+  For player input, we used dialog windows with a textual input, always called `dlg` (short for dialog).
-  When the --no-gui command line argument is set, main.py imports the -no-gui versions of some files instread of the latter.
+  When the _--no-gui_ command line argument is set, _main.py_ imports the no-gui versions of some files instread of the latter.
   The image files used for the GUI (included in Card Files) are imported using pillow in order to resize them as needed.